 - 7.2.1 The Australian Government Environment Minister has determined that the project impacts on MNES.
-The controlling provisions for the project, with regard to its potential impacts on MNES are: - sections 18 and 18A of the EPBC Act (listed threatened species and communities); and - sections 24D and 24E of the EPBC Act (water resources).
+The controlling provisions for the project, with regard to its potential impacts on MNES are: - sections 12 and 15A of the EPBC Act (World Heritage properties) - sections 15B and 15C of the EPBC Act (National Heritage places) - sections 18 and 18A of the EPBC Act (listed threatened species and communities) - sections 20 and 20A of the EPBC Act (listed migratory species) - sections 24B and 24C of the EPBC Act (Great Barrier Reef Marine Park).

-Refer to Appendix 2 of the TOR for detailed MNES requirements.
+Refer to Appendix 2 for detailed MNES requirements.

-6 'Material environmental harm', 'serious environmental harm' and 'environmental nuisance' are defined in Part 3, sections 15, 16 and 17 of the Environmental Protection Act 1994.
+7 'Material environmental harm', 'serious environmental harm' and 'environmental nuisance' are defined in Part 3, sections 15, 16 and 17 of the Environmental Protection Act 1994.